IanO7/Advanced-Driving-Assistance/README.md

 **NEXT STEPS
 -cotrol interface for threshold (pixel no need), and features to turn on

--green vehicle detection no alert sound also
--BEST OPTION IS ANYTHING BELOW THAT WILL NEVER EXIST SINCE BONNET COVERED AND EVEN THOUCHING WONT SO CAN SAY ANYTINGN BELOW CANCL!

-  -ENSURE BELOW LINE NOT CONSIDERED, STILL RELEVANT FOR DEPTH BUT REPRESENTS CAR SO DONT IDENIFY AS OBJECT THEN WONT ALERT

   - Integrate lane departure warning (LDW) to alert if the vehicle drifts out of its lane, PERFECT FEATURE FIRST THEN CAN ADD METHODOLOGY TO README LATER ON